 Teacher: Jenny Wilks

-Jenny has practised in various Buddhist traditions since 1988, focusing in recent years on Insight Meditation (vipassana).
-She also has an MA in Indian religions and has studied Pali, the language of the ancient Buddhist texts.
-She has assisted on Dharma gatherings in France and India, and has taught at the Barn since 2004 and at Gaia House since 2008.
-Jenny worked for many years in the NHS as a clinical psychologist and has trained in mindfulness-based therapies which she has taught to staff and patients in healthcare settings.
-She currently works as an Mindfulness-Based Cognitive Therapist based at Exeter University.
+Jenny has practised in various Buddhist traditions for over thirty years, focusing on Insight Meditation.
+She has an MA in Indian religions and has studied Pali, the language of the ancient Buddhist texts.
+She has taught regularly at the Barn since 2004 and at Gaia House since 2008.
+Jenny worked for many years in the NHS as a clinical psychologist; she has taught mindfulness-based approaches to staff and patients in healthcare settings and worked as a mindfulness supervisor and trainer at Exeter University.
 In recent years her practice has included exploration of deep ecology and nature-based approaches to psychosocial and spiritual well-being.

 Teacher: Ken Streat